AtharvaWangikar/IPLDashboard/README.md

 # IPLDashboard
-Developing an IPL Dashboard for season 2008 to 2022 to have a detailed insight on below problem statement.
+Developing an IPL Dashboard for seasons 2008 to 2022 to have a detailed insight on below problem statement.

 > Requirement Gathering